Ju960/OOP_Project_Julia_GOUNIN_Reshma_VASANTE/README.md

 Each .py file contains the various functions for the enhancements and the notebook will allow you to test your files.

 #### Data used
+In the notebook, you will find all the necessary data to construct the matrix plots :
+- Dataset pmbc
+- List of genes of interest
+- Clusters
+- Marker genes

+This dataset (gene_list and marker_gene) can be modified according to your needs and research requirements.

 ___
 ### Authors
 **Students of M1 GENIOMHE**